 How Long Should I Wait to Wash My Hair After Dyeing It?

-"Lots of people believe that the color needs to set in your hair for a few days after coloring — that's actually just a myth," Sydney Palmer, a hair-color specialist at Estetica Salon & Spa in St. Paul, MN, told POPSUGAR.
+"Lots of people believe that the color needs to set in your hair for a few days after coloring — that's actually just a myth," Sydney Palmer, a hair-color specialist at Estetica Salon & Spa in St. Paul, MN, tells POPSUGAR.
 "The hair color doesn't set in any more than it already has if you wait to wash it."

 Why Is My Color Fading?